-Planning Your Japan Road Trip
+Planning A Japan Road Trip & Driving in Japan

 It’s true that Japan has one of the most efficient public transportation systems in the world.
-Because of this, many travelers coming to Japan buy a Japan Rail Pass, utilize the subway stations, the bus, or taxi services.
+Because of this, many travelers coming to Japan buy a Japan Rail Pass and utilize the subway stations, bus, or taxi services.
 But outside of the major metropolitan areas are many remote destinations in Japan that are only accessible by car.
 Regions of Japan like Kyushu, Hokkaido, Shikoku, and Tohoku are all perfect destinations to rent a car for a leisurely Japan road trip.

 Renting A Car With Budget Japan